-- 1 Special medical examination - (1) Employers of decontamination works, etc. should provide the workers regularly engaged in decontamination works (for the works for handling designated contaminated soil and wastes., they are limited to those in the workplaces with the average ambient dose rate exceeding $2.5\mu Sv/h$) with the following medical examinations by medical doctors at the time of employment or of being transferred to the work, and once within every 6 months thereafter on a regular basis. - It should be noted that for workers with less than a 6-month-contract or a dispatched contract or dispatched workers, the medical examinations should be also provided at the time of employment in order to acquire their exposure history and health condition. - (a) Inquiry and assessment of their exposure history (their work location, work descriptions and durations, whether they have subjective symptoms or not, and other relevant matters regarding radiation exposure for workers who have an exposure history)
+- 1. Special medical examination - (1) Employers of decontamination work, etc. should provide the workers regularly engaged in decontamination work (for work for handling designated contaminated soil and waste, limited to those in workplaces with an average ambient dose rate exceeding 2.5 μSv/h) with the following medical examinations by medical doctors at the time of employment or of being transferred to the work, and once within every 6 months thereinafter on a regular basis.

-- (b) White blood cell count and differential white blood cell count - (c) Red blood cell count and hemoglobin or hematocrit value - (d) Eye inspection for cataracts - (e) Skin inspection - (2) Regardless of the definition in (1) above, the tests (b) to (e) in (1) are not required, if a medical doctor considers so, for a worker whose medical examination (provided on a regular basis) of the previous year show that the effective dose was less than 5mSv, and whose medical examination of the present year shows that effective dose will unlikely exceed 5mSv. - (3) Employers of decontamination works, etc. should prepare the "ionizing radiation medical examination cards for decontamination, etc." (Form 3) based on the results of medical examinations in (1) above and keep them for 30 years.
-It should be noted, however, that this shall not be applicable if the records are transferred to the organization designated by the Minister of Health, Labour and Welfare (Radiation Effects Association, a public interest incorporated foundation) after the records have been kept for five years or the workers engaged in decontamination works recorded therein have left the job.
+It should be noted that for workers with less than a 6-month-contract or a dispatched contract or dispatched workers, the medical examinations should be also provided at the time of employment in order to acquire their exposure history and health condition.

-2 General medical examinations
+- (a) Inquiry and assessment of their exposure history (their work location, work descriptions and durations, whether they have subjective symptoms or not, and other relevant matters regarding radiation exposure for workers who have an exposure history) - (b) White blood cell count and differential white blood cell count - (c) Red blood cell count and hemoglobin or hematocrit value - (d) Eye inspection for cataracts - (e) Skin inspection - (2) Regardless of the definition in (1) above, the tests (b) to (e) in (1) are not required if a medical doctor deems so for a worker whose medical examination (provided on a regular basis) of the previous year show that the effective dose was less than 5 mSv, and whose medical examination of the present year shows that the effective dose will unlikely exceed 5 mSv. - (3) Employers of decontamination work, etc. should prepare the "ionizing radiation medical examination cards for decontamination, etc." (Form 3) based on the results of medical examinations in (1) above and keep them for 30 years.
+It should be noted, however, that this shall not be applicable if the records are transferred to the organization designated by the Minister of Health, Labour and Welfare (Radiation Effects Association, a public interest incorporated foundation) after the records have been kept for five years or the workers engaged in decontamination work recorded therein have left the job. - 2.
+General medical examinations